 - 1. Catalog Web Service and Database - 2.
-Rule Execution Web Service for Dynamics 365 On-Premise - 3.
-Rule Services Solution for Dynamics 365 On-Premise
+Rule Execution Web Service for Dynamics 365 On-Premises - 3.
+Rule Services Solution for Dynamics 365 On-Premises

-Section 4 of this document, Performing the Installation: On-Premise, provides a complete walkthrough.
+Section 4 of this document, Performing the Installation: On-Premise, Performing the Installation: On-Premises, provides a complete walkthrough.